kyle-lt/GarageSale/README.md

 There is no guarantee that this application is built to any best practices or standards, and in certain cases is explicitly designed to __not__ be performant, and so from the angle of tracing and monitoring, it's all good.

 It's not necessary to build this project.
-All images can be pulled from Docker Hub when you run with `docker-compose up -d`.
+All images can be pulled from Docker Hub when you run with [Docker Compose](#quick-start) or with [Kubernetes](#-kubernetes).

 Once up and running, assuming you are running on your local machine, access the Home Page at `http://localhost:8080`.

 ![Home Page](/README_Images/GarageSale_Home_Page.png)

-## Quick Start
+## Quick Start with Docker Compose
 ### Prerequisites
 In order to run this project, you'll need:
 - Docker